Arindamdeb2000/Talentdirectory/README.md

 ## I really like complements, so feel free to give me a shoutout - if you are using this repository.😉

-If you want me to make further contribution to this list, Email me at Arindamdeb3000@gmail.com.
+If you want to make further contribution to this list, Email me at Arindamdeb3000@gmail.com.